-- Youth who were in the custody of DHHS at the age of 18, and who have a signed Voluntary Extended Care (V-9) Agreement, and who are placed in-state or temporarily out-of-state for the purpose of postsecondary education. - Youth, aged 16 and older, who were reunified from Maine DHHS. - Youth, aged 16 and older, who were adopted from Maine DHHS. - Youth, aged 16 and older, who enter permanency guardianship from Maine DHHS. - Youth who were receiving ETV funds at the age of 21, are eligible for continued ETV funds until the age of 23, when making progress toward completing their post-secondary undergraduate degree.
+- Youth who were in the custody of DHHS at the age of 18, and who have a signed Voluntary Extended Care (V-9) Agreement, and who are placed in-state or temporarily out-of-state for the purpose of post-secondary education. - Youth who were Reunified, Adopted, or entered Permanency Guardianship (PG) at age 16 or older from Maine DHHS, or who were Adopted or entered PG at age 16 or older from foster care in another state when the youth was placed in Maine on an Interstate Compact on the Placement of Children (ICPC) prior to the age of 18, and the sending state does not provide ETV funding.

 Youth in care and caregivers continue to be informed about post-secondary educational supports through face-to-face meetings, Family Team Meetings, transition planning, YLAT and other youth leadership events.

-Youth Transition Workers coordinate educational planning in district offices.
+Youth Transition Specialists coordinate post-secondary educational planning in district offices.
 Youth apply for federal FAFSA funds and are encouraged to apply for available scholarships.
 Students must maintain good academic standing as considered satisfactory academic performance at their specific institution, or may be on academic probation, provided they are working towards regaining good academic standing.